Showing 1216 to 1230 of 1289

 The Pre-Season and In-Season dietary regimens should follow the Training Diet as recommended in the “Daily Nutritional Needs” portion as described above.
 During these seasons, the goals have changed from hypertrophy to strength and power development.

-- Eat low-glycemic foods, such as whole grain cereals, certain fruits, chicken sandwiches made with whole wheat bread, etc., approximately two to three hours before a competition.
-This may be difficult with early morning tee times.
-Make sure to at least get something in 15 minutes prior to your tee time.
-The closer to your tee time, the smaller the meal.
-The food will help sustain blood-sugar levels.
+- Eat low-glycemic foods, such as whole grain cereals, certain fruits, sandwiches made with whole wheat bread, etc., approximately two to three hours before a competition.
+The closer to your match, the smaller the meal.
+This will help sustain blood-sugar levels.

 - Keep protein and fat intakes low because they slow digestion.